oliviaklohr/rails-interview/app/views/welcome/index.html.md

 ## Extra credit features you might consider:

 *   Allow adding a query parameter to the API request to select only Questions that contain the query term(s).
+Return an appropriate HTML status code if no results are found.
 *   Add a piece of middleware to throttle API requests on a per-Tenant basis.
-If the Tenant exceeds a rate of 1 request every 2 seconds throttle the response to add a 5 second delay for 30 seconds.
+After the first 100 requests per day, throttle to 1 request per 10 seconds.

-## Setup
+## Project Setup

-`cd ~/your code dir`

-`git clone git@github.com:KaleoSoftware/rails-interview-project.git .`
+Fork this repo to your own Github account, clone it locally, and from the top-level directory run:

 `bundle install`

 `bundle exec rake db:setup`

-To make sure its all working,
+To make sure it's all working,

 `rails s`

 You should see this same information.

+## Submitting your project